openshift-cloud-functions/Documentation/knative-OCP-4x.md

    `git fetch --tags`
    `git checkout openshift-v0.3.0`

-3. Set the following SSH properties using your OpenShift cluster credentials.

-   `export KUBE_SSH_USER=<username>`
-   `export KUBE_SSH_KEY=<path-to-private-ssh-key>`

-4. Navigate to the newly cloned repository and run the `install.sh` script.
+3. Navigate to the newly cloned repository and run the `install.sh` script.

    `./etc/scripts/install.sh`

 >**NOTE** The installation script takes around 20-30 minutes to complete, depending on your system.

-5. Once the script starts, you will see the following warning and prompt.
+4. Once the script starts, you will see the following warning and prompt.

    `WARNING: This script will blindly attempt to install OLM, istio, and knative on your OpenShift cluster, so if   any are already there, hijinks may ensue.`